SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 type safety means that you can't accidentally pass it an ``Int`` by mistake.

 Because Swift is type safe,
-it performs :newTerm:`type checks` when compiling your code, and flags any mismatched types as errors.
+it performs :newTerm:`type checks` when compiling your code and flags any mismatched types as errors.
 This enables you to catch and fix errors as early as possible in the development process.